Brittanysacha/SQL---Ecommerce-Data-Transformation-and-Analysis/starting_with_questions.md

     WHEN country IN ('Australia', 'New Zealand', 'Fiji') THEN 'Oceania' ELSE 'Other'
   END AS region,
-  products.product_name,
+  sales_report.product_name,
   SUM(sales_report.total_ordered) AS "total_products",
   COUNT(*) AS total_orders
 FROM all_sessions
   JOIN sales_report ON all_sessions.product_SKU = sales_report.product_SKU
   JOIN analytics ON all_sessions.full_visitor_id = analytics.full_visitor_id
       AND all_sessions.visit_id = analytics.visit_id
-  JOIN products ON products.sku = sales_report.product_SKU
 WHERE all_sessions.country IS NOT NULL
-      AND all_sessions.country != 'not available in demo dataset' GROUP BY region, products.product_name
+      AND all_sessions.country != 'not available in demo dataset' GROUP BY region, sales_report.product_name
-ORDER BY region, total_products DESC, products.product_name;
+ORDER BY region, total_products DESC, sales_report.product_name;

 <!-- Query for top types of product in each city. -->
 SELECT